simonfromla/pass-manager/README.md

 - `python pw.py accountName del` to delete the accountName

 **_Useful tip:_** to avoid typing `python pw.py` into the command line every time, I suggest you add the /path/to/the/mainFile to your $PATH variable.
 An interpreter, or shebang is also required, which I have added in the first line of the main file (specify a specific version if needed).
 Then, simply rename `pw.py` to `pw`.
-You may type `pw arg1 arg2` from anywhere in your shell.
+You may now type `pw arg1 arg2` from anywhere in your shell.
 Enjoy.

-##### Warning:
+#### Warning:
 Store hints for value instead of your actual password for optimum security.
 Store passwords in plain text at your own risk.